anyquest/pyaq/README.md

 The OpenAI API key is required since most examples depend on it.
 Google CSE settings are required by the web tool.
-If you do not have Anthropic or Azure API keys, you can still run all examples but will need to replace the corresponding models with the ones provided by OpenAI.
+If you do not have Anthropic, Gemini, or Azure API keys, you can still run all examples but will need to replace the corresponding models with the ones provided by OpenAI.